 The claimant, a 56-year-old woman, received £34,000 after undergoing allegedly sub-standard root canal treatment via her NHS Dentist, in May 2014.
 She suffered an abscess which infected neighboring tissue and caused a cellulitis reaction across her face there was severe constant pain and was expected to lose 2 teeth as a consequence of the permanent destruction of the supportive tissue shortly.
 C brought an action against D alleging that he was negligent in failing to refer her to a specialist endodontist when experiencing problems; to use appropriate radiology to determine the working length; to use fillings of a sufficient length; to use a rubber dam during the procedure causing the spillage of acid etch into the oral cavity.
 To misdiagnose the resultant infections, to prescribe inappropriate and or inadequate antibiotic medication and to fail to refer onward when the post operative condition deteriorated.

 Breach of duty admitted causation reserved.

 Prognosis: At the date of settlement, C was expected to lose the tooth at UR6 and 7 imminently.
 There was permanent loss of 2 other teeth and a period of intense suffering of over 24 months. some psychiatric involvement was necessary before future treatment.
-The Claimant had a public facing role and was intensely aware of her appearance, the award reflected the seriousness of the effect on her and her capacity to work while undergoing significant cosmetic reconstructive surgery.
+The Claimant had a public facing role and therefore a nhs claim followed, the Claimant was intensely aware of her appearance, the award reflected the seriousness of the effect on her and her capacity to work while undergoing significant cosmetic reconstructive surgery.

 H v AINTREE UNIVERSITY HOSPITALS NHS FOUNDATION TRUST (2018)